‘This Is Us’: Mandy Moore Reacts To Theories Rebecca & Miguel Killed Jack

 “You remember when I told you I couldn’t talk about my dad’s death?
 Well, that’s because it’s my fault.
 I’m the reason that he’s dead,” Kate revealed in the shocking episode before a flashback showed Jack telling his daughter that he was going to “fix things” with Moore’s character.

-But if Mandy’s teases are correct and fans have to wait a little longer to finally find out the details surrounding Jack’s death, Moore is revealing that when the death reveal does come, it’s sure to be emotional.
+However, if Mandy’s teases are correct and fans have to wait a little longer to finally find out the details surrounding Jack’s death, Moore is revealing that when the death reveal does come, it’s sure to be emotional.

-Mandy recently told Parade ahead of the season finale that playing Rebecca on This Is Us has actually “stirred up” a lot of emotions for her since she first signed on to star in the show last year.
+Mandy recently told Parade ahead of the season finale that playing Rebecca on This Is Us has actually “stirred up” many emotions for her since she first signed on to star in the show last year.

 “I think it has stirred up a lot for me, just thinking what’s been happening in my life and the progression of the last couple of months,” Moore said when asked how This Is Us’ roller coaster of emotions has affected her.
 “I feel like my world has been flipped upside down in the best way possible,” Mandy added.